agvxov/bashtutor/README.md

 A module consists of a _task file list_ and an arbitrary number of _task files_.
 For clarity's sake, both of these must be written in bash.

-Bellow is a detailed explaination, but consulting `test_module/` might get you up to speed faster.
+Bellow is a detailed explanation, but consulting `test_module/` might get you up to speed faster.

 #### Task file list